docker-hy/docker-hy.github.io/data/part-1/section-6.md

 CMD ["rails", "s", "-e", "production"]
 ```

-And finally, we copy the project, install all of the dependencies and follow the instructions in the README.
+And finally, we copy the project and follow the instructions in the README.

 Ok.
 Let's see how well monkeying the README worked for us: `docker build . -t rails-project && docker run -p 3000:3000 rails-project`.
 After a while of waiting, the application starts in port 3000 in production mode.